 There are a pair of video game age endings.
 Nintendo releasing the Gamecube and finally rendering cartridge-using game consoles extinct and "The Death of the Dream"—the end of the Sega Dreamcast—which saw SEGA go from major console developer to a third-party game publisher and saw the rise of the Xbox, where Microsoft essentially took their place among "Gaming's Big Three".

-The de-facto end of Communist China and the beginning of Capitalist China.
+With Deng Xiaping's triumph in ousting Mao's hand-picked successor in 1978, the de-facto end of Communist and the re-discovery of Capitalist China.

 The idea that man is in a state of cultural degeneracy from a perfect golden age is Older Than Feudalism.
 Plato complained that the youth of his age were degenerate and antiauthoritarian.
 This cycle of the older generation believing 'the youth' are corrupt and only getting worse has basically continued until the present day and probably will not stop now.
 Moral Guardians often latch on to The New Rock & Roll and cite it as a symptom of cultural degeneracy (which can only be reversed by reverting to The Good Old Days).
 Comic Books, Video Games, and Socrates were all blamed for corrupting the youth.